hwchua0209/Retail_Sales_Analysis/README.md

 ### Prerequisites

-Place the following Json files to `secrets` folder.
+Place the following JSON files to `secrets` folder.
-1. GCP account & GCP Credentials API Key.
+1. GCP Credentials API Key.
 Refer [here](https://cloud.google.com/docs/authentication/api-keys#create) for instructions.
-2. Kaggle account & Kaggle API Key.
+2. Kaggle API Key.
 Refer [here](https://www.kaggle.com/docs/api) for instructions.

 ### Makefile
 This project utilizes a `Makefile` to automate various tasks.
 Here's how to use the Makefile to run the pipeline: